 Sometimes we can keep the advantages of recursion without this duplicated effort by just making a table of results; if the recursive function sees that a result has already been computed, it returns this value instead of recursing.
 This technique goes by many names -- "function caching" (i.e, creating a cache for the recursive function), "memo-izing" (teaching the recursion to write itself memos) and Dynamic Programming, which is the preferred modern term.

-The following function assumes that we have an array called Values.
+This assumes that we have an array called Values.
 Since the Fibonacci numbers are all non-negative, I initialized all of the entries of Values to -1.
 Any non-negative entry indicates an actual value of the Fib function.

 '''

 public static int Fib(int n) {

 if (Values[n] >= 0)

 return Values[n];

 else if (n == 0)

 return 0;

 else if (n == 1)

 return 1;

 else {

 int t = Fib(n-1) + Fib(n-2);

 Values[n] = t;

 return t;

+}

 '''

 Here is another example.
 Joe, because he didn't hand in his labs on time, is now working for FlyByNight Inc. stuffing widgets into boxes.
 Because FlyByNight doesn't want to waste money on packing material, the boxes must be filled exactly to capacity.
 The available boxes have capacities 25, 21, 10, 5, 1.
 Joe can use as many of each size as necessary.
 How can he choose boxes to minimize the number of boxes needed for a given order.
+For example, suppose someone orders 43 widgets.
+Joe could pack them into